 I contacted Suz, and she graciously agreed to let me share her template with you.
-Enter your email to get the free download.
-Thanks so much, Suz!
+You can get this one and the two others at the bottom of the page.

 Check out these fun sails!
 They have the Cub Scout logo on them.
 Lorraine from Auburn, WA made these.
 Her Cub Scout is now grown, but while he was a scout, Lorraine was her pack's treasurer, and her husband was the Cubmaster.

 Lorraine's pack used these boats as a recruitment tool at a school fair.
 Everyone got to build a boat and race it.
 They took the boat home along with a Cub Scout flyer.
 I love this idea!